 Andy G. Olree joined the faculty of Faulkner Law in 2005.
 He received the J.D. from the University of Chicago Law School, where he was a staff member on the University of Chicago Legal Forum.

 Professor Olree’s research interests include the First Amendment’s religion clauses, freedom of speech, U.S. legal history, and Christian legal theology.
-His articles have appeared in several leading journals, including Harvard Journal of Law and Public Policy, Northwestern University Law Review, William & Mary Bill of Rights Journal, and Connecticut Law Review, and his short piece for Alabama Lawyer on specialty license plates has been quoted favorably by the U.S. Court of Appeals for the Ninth Circuit.
+His articles have appeared in several leading journals, including Harvard Journal of Law and Public Policy, Northwestern University Law Review, William & Mary Bill of Rights Journal, and Connecticut Law Review.
+His works have been cited by several courts and regularly appear in briefs filed with the U.S. Supreme Court and lower courts.
 He is also the author of The Choice Principle: The Biblical Case for Legal Toleration, a monograph published in 2006.

-Professor Olree regularly teaches two required Constitutional Law courses, as well as, various seminars on legal theology and civil liberties.
+Professor Olree teaches two required Constitutional Law courses, as well as various electives on civil liberties.

 B.B.A., Harding University

 Articles and Essays

 - Of Foxes and Hen Houses: Legislated Rights and American Founding Era Thought About Legislative Authority to Define the Scope of Fundamental Rights, 10 Faulkner L. Rev. 51 (2018).

 - A Madisonian Vision of Religious Liberty, 7 Faulkner L. Rev. 19 (2015).